What is a pedigree dog?

 - and very small or very large size.

-However, these preferences for looks are frequently at odds with the dogs’ health and welfare.
+These preferences for looks are often at odds with the dogs’ health and welfare.

 Most of our favorite pedigree dogs have at least one point of their physical conformation (shape) which predisposes them to health problems.

-Notable examples include breathing difficulties, eye injuries and difficulty giving birth in flat faced breeds like Pugs, and spinal disease in Dachshunds.
+Common examples include: trouble breathing, eye injuries and problems giving birth in flat faced breeds like Pugs, and spinal disease in Dachshunds.

 Breeding pedigree dogs to meet an exaggerated physical ideal can even have negative repercussions on their behavior.